 Currently, I am a Research Associate in subduction-zone geodynamics at Bullard Laboratories, Department of Earth Sciences, University of Cambridge, working with Dr John Rudge.
 I am also a part of the FoaLab Laboratory for Geodynamics at the University of Oxford with Prof. Richard Katz.
 Subduction zones are a crucial part of the Earth’s tectonic system, which controls the cycling of volatile chemicals such as water and carbon on long geological timescales.
 We are developing physical models of the coupled fluid flow and thermal and chemical transport, and implementing these in open-source simulation code based on PETSc and available for community use.
 I am also working on physical models of reactive flow instabilities, which may explain the formation of tabular dunites in ophiolites.

-I previously focussed on the relationship between fluid flow and the formation of sea ice.
-Sea ice is a complex permeable medium, and fluid flow within it can be described using similar methods to liquid magma flowing in the solid mantle matrix.
-Like magmatic systems, sea ice can sometimes originate as a crystal suspension called frazil ice, which is the fastest and most dramatic mode of formation.
-I worked as a postdoctoral researcher in the Department of Physics with the group of Prof. Andrew Wells on frazil ice.
+I am also interested in the interaction between sea ice and fluid dynamics.
+Sea ice is a sensitive part of the climate system and is responding dramatically to Arctic warming.
+I worked as a postdoctoral researcher in the Department of Physics at the University of Oxford in the group of Prof. Andrew Wells where I worked on frazil-ice formation.
 I studied Mathematics, leading to a PhD on convective flow within sea ice in the Department of Applied Mathematics and Theoretical Physics at the University of Cambridge, supervised by Prof. Grae Worster.